ouziel-slama/zamatree/README.md

 Zamatree is a command line utility for uploading and downloading files with integrity checking using a Merkle tree.

 Zamatree is completely “server agnostic” and does not require any special installation on the server as long as it is possible to upload and download files.
-Zamatree currently only supports SSH servers via `scp`, but the code is structured so that you can easily add other server types like S3 for example.
+Zamatree currently supports SSH servers (via `scp`) and Amazon `S3`, but the code is structured so that you can easily add other server types like Google Cloud or Azure for example.

 - [Installation](#installation)
 - [Usage](#usage)